Stocks rally on Wall Street as oil prices keep falling

 Renewed COVID-19 worries come on top of a lengthy list of concerns for markets, which have caused wild hour-to-hour swings in recent weeks.
 The war in Ukraine catapulted prices for oil, wheat and other commodities the region produces.
 That’s raising the threat that already high inflation will persist and combine with a potentially stagnating economy.

-Central banks around the world, meanwhile, are preparing to pull the plug on the support they poured into the global economy after the pandemic struck.
-The Federal Reserve is beginning a two-day meeting on interest rates, and the wide expectation is that it will announce on Wednesday an increase of 0.25 percentage points to its key short-term rate.
+Central banks around the world are preparing to pull the plug on the support they poured into the global economy after the pandemic struck.
+The Fed began a two-day meeting on interest rates, and the wide expectation is that it will announce on Wednesday an increase of 0.25 percentage points to its key short-term rate.

 That would be the first increase since 2018, pulling it off its record low of nearly zero, and likely the first in a series of rate hikes.
 The Fed is trying to slow the economy enough to tamp down the high inflation sweeping the country, but not so much as to trigger a recession.